Krefeld Zoo: Key aspects

 The main focus of Krefeld Zoo is the keeping of great apes, big cats, African savannah inhabitants and tropical bird species.
-For subtropical and tropical species the zoo has three warm houses at its disposal, the Monkey Tropic House (since 1975) with gorillas, chimpanzees and orangutans, the Bird Tropics Hall (since 1989) and the 1100 m² Rainforest House (since 1998).
+For subtropical and tropical species the zoo has three warm houses at its disposal, the Monkey Tropic House (since 1975) with gorillas, chimpanzees and orangutans, the Bird Tropics Hall (since 1989) and the 1100 m2 Rainforest House (since 1998).
 Accordingly, another focus of the zoo is the South American animal world, but also the local plant world.
 The Rainforest House is a South American rainforest with over 400 different plant species.
 There live Two-toed sloths, white-faced sakis, Leaf-nosed bats, basilisks, iguanas and numerous tropical butterfly species, many of which are now kept in their own butterfly house.

 Habitats

 Monkey Tropic House

 The Krefeld Affentropenhaus (Monkey Tropic House) was opened in 1975.
 The floor space of the greenhouse style building is 2000 square meters.
-The first tropical house was financed by the Walter Gehlen Foundation and the Friends of Krefeld Zoo.
+The first primatarium was financed by the Walter Gehlen Foundation and the Friends of Krefeld Zoo.
 Until the fire, the monkey tropical house was home to orangutans, chimpanzees, gorillas, marmosets, megabats and birds.
 A temperature of 20 to 26 °C ensured a tropical, humid and warm climate.
 Each of the different groups of monkeys lived behind a dry trench.

 Gorilla Garden

 Two groups of lowland gorillas have been living in Krefeld Zoo since 2014, but they do not meet each other.
 In the gorilla garden opened in 2012, the great apes can be observed in action in an outdoor enclosure.
-The enclosure has an outdoor area of around 1,200 m² with an adjoining 360 m² gorilla house.
+The enclosure has an outdoor area of around 1,200 m2 with an adjoining 360 m2 gorilla house.
 So far, the following young males have been born there: Tambo (* 2 June 2013, Kidogo x Muna), Pepe (* 6 May 2005, Kidogo x Miliki) and Bobóto (* 31 December 2018, Kidogo x Miliki).

 The then new silverback Kidogo brought the zoo into the headlines worldwide in 2012, as it balanced between two trees on a rope tied in the gorilla garden.
 The gorilla repeated this "rope dance" several times afterwards.

 Rainforest House

 The Krefeld Rainforest House with a roof construction of plexiglass and wood was opened in 1998 as the third tropical house of the Krefeld Zoo.
 Its construction was financed from the estate of the Krefeld entrepreneur Walter Gehlen.
 It is home to leaf-cutter ants, flower bats, tamandua, iguanas and frontal lobe basilisks, as well as turtles and various species of fish.

-White-headed sakis and two-fingered sloths move freely through the 1,100 m² large hall.
+White-headed sakis and two-fingered sloths move freely through the 1,100 m2 large hall.
 More dangerous animals such as the wedge-headed smooth-fronted caimans, tarantulas, poison dart frogs and a green anaconda, on the other hand, are safely housed.